ashtonw7/writing-with-no-purpose/posts/calendar.md

 – What do you mean?

-– Well look at our calendar.
+– Well, look at our calendar.
 There are only ten months.
 And then there’s this sort of limbo period where we stop caring about months.
 And then we go right back into months again.

 – People love the limbo period.
 Because it’s dark and cold.
 You can get away with a lot of stuff in that limbo period.